Paul Manly: Politics

 Manly initially sought the NDP nomination for Nanaimo—Ladysmith in the 2015 election.
 He was denied by the party's federal executive for publicly criticizing the NDP because the party did not advocate on behalf of his father Jim when the former MP was detained for four days by the Israeli military in 2012.
 He ran for the Green Party in that election, finishing in fourth place.

 Manly was elected to the House of Commons in a by-election on May 6, 2019, making him the second elected Green MP in Canadian history, following party leader Elizabeth May's first election victory in the 2011 federal election.

 He was re-elected in the 2019 federal election.
 Manly has been a critic of the extradition case against Meng Wanzhou.

 During the 43rd Parliament Manly introduced two private member bills (though neither came to a vote): Bill C-261 to prohibit marine vessels from loading thermal coal that is to be transported outside Canada, and Bill C-252 that would require public consultation during the course of international trade negotiations.

 Manly was defeated in the 2021 federal election.

 In 2022, he was elected to Nanaimo City Council in the 2022 British Columbia municipal elections.

+Manly again ran as the Green party candidate in Nanaimo—Ladysmith during the 2025 election, coming in fourth place.

+From fall 2024 until August 2025, Manly served as Acting Executive Director of the Green Party of Canada.

 Parliamentary work

 In February 2020, Manly submitted an amendment to Bill C-4, the Canada-United States-Mexico Agreement Implementation Act, to the Standing Committee on International Trade.

 In February 2021, Manly submitted five amendments to Bill C-18, the Canada-United Kingdom Trade Continuity Agreement Implementation Act, to the Standing Committee on International Trade.

-In April 2021, 4 of Manly’s 29 submitted amendments were adopted by the members of the Standing Committee on Canadian Heritage on Bill C-10, An Act to amend the Broadcasting Act.
+In April 2021, 4 of Manly's 29 submitted amendments were adopted by the members of the Standing Committee on Canadian Heritage on Bill C-10, An Act to amend the Broadcasting Act.